PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntAutonomous-Overworld.md

    > Shiny detection is not reliable at low resolutions.
    > If playing in an Asian language, your video resolution should be 1080p.
 Text recognition is more accurate at higher resolutions.
 3. Text Speed: Fast
-4. Vertical and Horizontal camera control are both **Regular**.
+4. Vertical and Horizontal camera controls are both **Regular**.
 Do not set either one to inverted.
 5. Casual mode: Off
 6. System time: Un-synced